BAKE WITH ZOHA

 Instructions

-• Pre-heat oven to 300F (conventional), and put a few cups of water to boil.
+1. Pre-heat oven to 300F (conventional / no fan), and put a few cups of water to boil.
 This will be used for the water bath

-• Add the heavy cream and vanilla to a saucepan and stir.
+2. Add the heavy cream and vanilla bean seeds or vanilla bean paste into a saucepan and stir.
 Place on the stove on low heat until the cream starts to simmer (not a full boil)

-• Once the cream is simmering, slowly pour about a fourth of it into the egg yolk mixture while continuing to whisk.
-This will temper the eggs so they don't curdle.
+4. Once the cream is simmering, slowly pour about a fourth of it into the egg yolk mixture while continuing to whisk.
+This will temper the egg yolks so they don't curdle.
 Then add the remaining cream and whisk gently until combined.
 Don't overmix or whisk too aggressively as that will add too many air bubbles in the mixture

-• Place the ramekins inside a larger baking tray, and carefully add boiling water to the tray, avoiding the ramekins.
+6. Place the ramekins inside a larger baking tray, and carefully add boiling water to the tray (not cold!), avoiding the ramekins.
 I fill enough water so it goes halfway up the height of the ramekins

-• Bake for ~30-40 minutes, until the creme brulees are set around the edges but still have a wobble in the middle when gently shaken
+7. Carefully lift the tray with the water and ramekins in it and place inside the oven.
+Bake for ~30-35 minutes, until the creme brulees are set around the edges but still have a wobble in the middle when you gently shake the ramekins

-• Immediately transfer the ramekins to the fridge, and cool overnight (or at least for 4 hours)
+8. Carefully lift the ramekins from the tray, and immediately transfer them to the fridge.
+Cool overnight (or at least for 2 hours)

-• The next day, sprinkle a thin layer of granulated sugar on each ramekin, and use a blowtorch to caramelize the sugar.
-It should become a deep brown color.
-I find it best to hold the blowtorch at a 45 degree angle
+9. The next day, sprinkle a thin layer of granulated sugar on each ramekin so the custard is completely coated, and use a blowtorch to caramelize the sugar.
+Hold the blowtorch at a 45 degree angle and gently swirl it in little circles.
+Work one area at a time until the sugar melts and caramelizes into a deep brown color before moving to the next area

 Notes